 Manitoba

-Victoria Day is one of Manitoba's 9 general holidays throughout the year.
+Victoria Day is one of Manitoba's 9 statutory holidays throughout the year.
 Employment standards regarding statutory holiday eligibility and pay are outlined on Manitoba's government website.

 New Brunswick